LesleyLai/digital-garden/content/Concepts/sleep hygiene.md

 ---
 **Sleep hygiene** are a set of behavioral and environmental practices to help people sleep better.

-For example, it is beneficial to [[don't use bed for things other than sleeping|not use bed for things other than sleeping]] to help associate bed with sleeping.
+For example, it is beneficial to [[./don't use bed for things other than sleeping|not use bed for things other than sleeping]] to help associate bed with sleeping.
 Some other things that impact sleep hygiene including
 - regular sleep schedule (to reduce "social jetlag")
 - comfortable sleep environment
 - [[./exercises and sleep|exercises]]